nrakochy/served/README.md

 # served

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A foray into exploring Clojure's Ring library

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 Nick Rakochy

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.